chonglee30/Cypress-Swag-React/README.md

 # taste-the-sauce

-> Cypress UI testing using the SauceLabs sample web app
+> Cypress UI testing using the SauceLabs sample web app which is done by other developers and this Cypress Test is based on their developmenet code from the scratch.

 ![Store login](./images/store1.png)